 A luxury strategy aims to create high brand value and pricing power by leveraging intangible elements of singularity (think craftsmanship, heritage, prestige).
 A key element is to express your creative identity and give your brand a sense of uniqueness and authenticity.

 While this strategy is most popular – and relevant – in the luxury market, don’t be afraid to implement some of its basic principles, even if you operate in a different market.

 To really make your Instagram Stories pop, avoid using text (except for logo), tease with (extreme) minimalism, don’t try to sell directly, and use high-quality, movie-like content.

 #14: Show Your Audience Heroes They Can Relate to

 Featuring ‘relatable heroes’ (such as your best employees) in your Instagram story can yield significant results.
 After all, your team has first-hand knowledge of your business and a true understanding of your products or services.

 Whether you’re sharing company events or the latest industry news and trends, include your employees or representatives.
 Customers love seeing what happens behind the scenes, and you can simultaneously gain credibility, humanize your brand, and solidify your company image.

 Gain Brand Exposure Through IG Stories

 Instagram Stories is quickly turning into one of the best channels to grow your business.
-With the platform adding more and more new features (such as Stories showing up in the Instagram Explore tab), benefits like gaining exposure and brand recognition are hard to ignore.
+With the platform adding more and more new features (such as Stories showing up in the Instagram Explore tab), benefits like gaining exposure, brand recognition, and getting more followers are hard to ignore.

 Your Instagram Stories will be one of the first things users see, so make sure you devote enough time and care to craft them.
 By incorporating our Instagram story tricks with some creativity, your brand will be on its way to Instagram success.